 Formerly Executive Director of one of London's leading theatres for ten years - the Lyric Hammersmith - Jessica led from inception to completion the theatre’s £20m capital redevelopment project.
 Whilst doing this, she was also trying to become a mother and went through eleven rounds of IVF at a range of UK fertility clinics which resulted in multiple miscarriages and an ectopic pregnancy that almost took her life.

 In 2016, Jessica founded Fertility Fest the world’s first arts festival dedicated to fertility, infertility, the science of making babies and modern families which in three years has grown into a major international event.
-The third edition of the festival in 2019 takes place at London's Barbican in April/May with satellite festivals taking place nationally and internationally including at The Fertility Show (the UK's largest and leading patient event) and ESHRE (the biggest fertility industry conference in the world attended by 13,000 professionals).
+The third edition of the festival in 2019 took place at London's Barbican with satellite festivals taking place nationally and internationally including at The Fertility Show (the UK's largest and leading patient event) and ESHRE (the biggest fertility industry conference in the world attended by 13,000 professionals).
 To date the festival has worked with nearly 250 artists and fertility experts to achieve its social mission of improving fertility education, IVF patient solidarity and support and raising all levels of discourse about reproductive science.
 As part of the festival's work, Jessica has been at the forefront of leading a ground-breaking campaign to improve fertility education in schools so young people have the best chance of creating the families they want in the future.
-In 2108 the Modern Families project reached the front page of The Times newspaper spawning a national media debate which contributed to the Government's recent announcement that a broader approach to fertility education will be included in the school curriculum for the first time.
+In 2018 the Modern Families project reached the front page of The Times newspaper spawning a national media debate which contributed to the Government's recent announcement that a broader approach to fertility education will be included in the school curriculum for the first time.

 Jessica has become a high-profile commentator in the press and media.
 She has written for the Guardian, Telegraph, Grazia and Psychologies amongst others, appeared on BBC Breakfast, Good Morning Britain, This Morning and the Victoria Derbyshire Show.
-She also regularly speaks at public events about her work from book festivals and libraries to major conferences and events.
+She also regularly speaks at public events about her work from book festivals and libraries to major conferences and events